 An exception to being allowed to conduct your banking business during the weekday operating hours from 9:00 AM to 3:00 PM only occurs three times a year.
 The Japanese government designated a total of three days in the year as banking holidays, where the banks would be closed to customers.

 You are out of luck if you plan on conducting your banking business on those dates: December 31st, January 2nd, and January 3rd.
 The online and mailing options are not limited to the standard weekday operating hours of 9:00 AM to 3:00 PM, so that’s also an exception to those hours.

 If you need a more flexible schedule than the standard weekday operating hours for the Japanese banking system allows, then you can still choose to follow the other two avenues for opening your own bank account because those avenues are an exception to those hours.

-I researched 5 different Japanese banks in order to better provide you information on how to open an account online and what you are able to expect from that specific avenue when banking in Japan.
+I researched 5 different Japanese banks in order to better provide you information on how to open an account online and what you can expect from that specific avenue when banking in Japan.